 D.V.I.S. accepts donations of new items Monday-Friday, 8:30 a.m.-5 p.m. at 3124 E Apache St. Items on their wish list include toys for children; art supplies that can be used during counseling sessions; home items such as trash bags, coffee makers and toilet paper; and more.
 View the full wish list on their website here.
 And check out their Amazon wish list if that is easier.
 Follow @divistulsa on Facebook for seasonal giving opportunities.

 Emergency Infant Services is a non-denominational, non-profit organization which assists over 18,000 infants and toddlers annually.
 Funded through the generosity of the community, staff and volunteers work together to make sure that infants and toddlers have the essentials they need.

 There are so many ways that an individual or a group can make a difference in the lives of these infants and toddlers.
-Click here to find out how to donate money or supplies.
+EIS accepts donations online, in-person, through their Amazon wish list or by mail.
+Key wish list items are diapers, wipes, clothing, formula, toys and books, car seats, etc. Learn more at eistulsa.org/donate

 Family & Children’s Services

 Give the gift of joy to families in need this holiday season.

 Our Holiday Assistance program gives overburdened families the happiest of holidays, turning a stressful season into a joyous one.
 You can help by adopting a family in need or donating any of the following items to our Santa Shop:

 - Toys, books and games for kids of all ages

 - Clothing, coats and pajamas

 We welcome donations through December 15, 2022 at Family & Children’s Services’ Lapidus Children’s Center, 650 S. Peoria Ave.